vasilomanolis/Gotta-Catch-Em-All/README.md

 # Gotta Catch 'Em All

-Hey, you Pokémon trainer!
+Hey you, Pokémon trainer!
 This web API built with ASP.NET Core returns the description of a given Pokémon written using Shakespeare’s style.

 For example: